| Title: | Efficient Plotting of Large-Sized Data |

 Options for aggregating data can be set using

-and n_out
+aggregator and n_out arguments.

-It is a wrapper of self$set_trace_data
+It is a wrapper of self$set_trace_data and

-.
+self$set_downsample_options.
 See these methods for more information.

 Note that the traces of the figure are not updated with this method and

-is necessary.
+self$update_trace is necessary.

 downsampler$add_trace(..., traces_df = NULL, n_out = NULL, aggregator = NULL)

-Arguments passed to self$set_trace_data
+..., traces_dfArguments passed to self$set_trace_data

-(see the super class of plotly_datahandler
+(see the super class of plotly_datahandler)

 update_trace()